Waterproof cycling socks: everything you need to know and our top recommendations

 Altura Endurance waterproof socks

-Altura waterproof socks on model.
+Altura Waterproof socks

 • £30 as tested

-• Pros: Comfortable, warm without being clammy, very well-priced
+• Pros: Comfortable; warm without being clammy; very well-priced

-• Cons: Will wet out in heavy rain
+• Cons: Will wet-out in heavy rain

-Altura’s take on the waterproof sock combines a seamless knitted outer layer with a ribbed cuff and a soft more open-weave lining.
+Altura’s take on the waterproof sock combines a seamless knitted outer layer with a ribbed cuff and a soft, more open-weave lining.
 Sandwiched between these two elements is a waterproof membrane, called Rainguard.

 The issue arises when the weather turns truly foul.
 In a deluge of rain, the membrane does its best to keep water at bay, but the ribbed cuff becomes overwhelmed and completely wets out.